wolandark/wim/README.md

 <h5> Can I expect support? </h5>
 Yes!
-Just ask and I will answer. <br>
+Just ask and I will answer.
+When asking however, provide proper information so that I can help you <br>

 <h5> Why didn't you use Neovim like everyone else? </h5>
 Because Vim is the one I use and frankly Vim is fine.